sophiedick/project3/README.md

 git branch
 git checkout steve

-ALWAYS GIT BRANCH to check youre not on git master
+ALWAYS GIT BRANCH to check you're not on git master